kplakosh/forkify/README.md

 ## Forkify

 Forkify is an application designed for food enthusiasts.
-Ut allows the use:
+This application is build with Html5, Css3, Java Script, Webpack and Babel6.
+It allows the use:

 - User will get a list of recipies according to the keyword search
 - User can check the selected recipe's list of ingredients and serving